Secular Shrine Theory: Department of Divinities Reconstruction Movement

 And behind the nationwide movement in the 1890s to revive the Shinto priesthood was a sense of "crisis" among Shinto priests and those involved in the Shinto religion against a government that was promoting a skeletonization of the "state's suzerainty" of Shinto shrines.
 When rumors of the religious ordinances began to circulate, a full-scale movement was launched to restore the Shinto priesthood by returning the teaching positions of the so-called " priests" below the rank of prefectures and shrines.

 This movement was somewhat successful, and on April 26, 1899, the Shrine Division, which was only a division of the Bureau of Shrines and Temples of the Ministry of Home Affairs, was upgraded to the Bureau of Shrines.
-The Bureau of Religions also being split off to deal with other religions such as Sect Shinto.
+The Bureau of Religions was also being split off to deal with other religions such as Sect Shinto.

 On June 13, 1913, the Bureau of Religions which was run under the Home Ministry, which had jurisdiction over religions other than Shinto shrines, was transferred to the Ministry of Education, Science, Sports and Culture.

 The debate was whether Shinto shrines are "non-religious" or "religious".
-In particular, if shrines were religious, the Ministry of Education, Science, Sports and Culture has jurisdiction over it, and if they were secular the Home Ministry would have had jurisdiction over them.
-Some have also arisen as a result of policies taken by the government to bring religious organizations under the rule of law.
+In particular, if shrines were religious, the Ministry of Education, Science, Sports and Culture has jurisdiction over it, and if they were secular, the Home Ministry would have had jurisdiction over them.
+Some have also arisen as a result of policies adopted by the government to bring religious organizations under the rule of law.